ognistik/kiki-ai-workflow/README.md

 - **CTRL:** When using CTRL, the existing context file will not be reset.
 Keep in mind that if the number of existing messages in the file exceeds the threshold set in the workflow's configuration, the oldest message will be removed.
 - **SHIFT:** This modifier triggers Kiki to reply in a dialog.
 It is the default way Kiki answers chats or presets initiated from Alfred's command bar.
 As we will learn soon, this "default" may change.
 - **FN:** Holding FN allows you to get Kiki's answer below your selected text.
 This option is only available when using Kiki on selected text through a universal action, hotkey, snippet, or external trigger.
+- **FN + SHIFT:** This allows you to send your request to ANY of the preset models configured in the presets/models.json file inside Kiki's data folder. **IMPORTANT: You do have to rename your presets folder or it to be discoverable and have configured some models for this to work.
+Read the [INTERMEDIATE](#intermediate) section of this guide.**

 ---
 ### Universal Actions on Text